Ghorbel37/Tunichain/README.md

 # Tunichain Smart Contracts

 This repository contains the solidity smart contracts for the Tunichain project, built using Hardhat.
-The contracts manage invoice validation, payment tracking, and VAT calculations for the Tunichain platform.
+The contracts manage access control using Registry, invoice validation, payment tracking, and VAT calculations for the Tunichain platform.

 ## Key Features